-The St. Augustine Boating Club was started in 1948.
-We are the oldest continuous active club in St. Augustine and St. Johns County.
+The St. Augustine Boating Club was founded in 1948.
+The club is the oldest continuously active club in St. Augustine and St. Johns County.

 The St. Augustine boating club was a dream of three men—Elmo Lopez, Carl Hohne and Jimmy Hughes.
 The first club members met at the Cordova Hardware Company and the annual dues for membership was 25 cents.

 The club’s first order of business was to secure property for a club house, so the three gentlemen met with Mr. Francis Usina who owned an enormous amount of property on North Beach.
 He gave the club a small piece of property on the Intracoastal Waterway for one dollar with the stipulation the club always remained a club.